 Late assignments: All assignments are due on the assigned date.
-Mini-assignments must be turned in online before the beginning of class.
-Research proposal will also be submitted online via ELMS.
+Mini-assignments must be turned in as a hard copy at the beginning of class.
+Research proposal will be submitted online via ELMS.
 Missing mini-assignments will be marked down 2.5 pts. for each weekday they are turned in late, and the research proposal will be marked down ten points (i.e., one letter grade) for each weekday it is turned in late.
 In the case of an approved absence, please make arrangements with me to turn in your work.